 Scarce Hamilton “Piping Rock” men’s Art Deco design wristwatch in solid 14K yellow gold with black enamel bezel, circa 1948.

 Among the most recognizable and sought-after of all Hamilton wristwatch models, the “Piping Rock” was originally introduced in 1928 and named for the exclusive Piping Rock Club on Long Island, New York, which opened in 1912.
 Hamilton introduced this updated version of the watch with a heavier case in 1948, priced to consumers at $200.00.
 Production quantities on this later version are unknown, but empirical evidence suggests that it is somewhat scarcer than the earlier 1928 version.
-This example is in crisp, excellent condition showing only very light wear to the high ridge of the lugs.
-The tips of lugs still show the subtle double bevel, which is typically worn away.
-Black enamel bezel is superb and perfect, with the gold Roman numerals still showing the original factory-applied brushed finish.
-Caseback is excellent and unengraved, with a very faint dent.
+This example is in excellent condition showing only light wear.
+Black enamel bezel is excellent with no major chips or scratches, just some light marks.
+Caseback is excellent and unengraved, with a few faint dings.
 Case measures 42mm long and 28mm wide.
 Refinished dial is superb.
 Has new glass crystal.
 The watch is powered by its correct 17-jewel Hamilton grade 747 manual wind movement, just serviced and running strong.